Council for Science and Technology: Membership

-The Council has 19 independent members appointed by the Prime Minister.
 The Council is headed by two co-chairs, an independent Co-Chair Lord Browne of Madingley who chairs meetings where advice is being developed, and Dame Angela McLean, the Government Chief Scientific Adviser and head of the Government Office for Science, who chairs meetings reporting its advice to government.
+Previous independent co-chairs include Dame Nancy Rothwell and Dame Janet Finch.